 - People must stay in their homes to allow medical teams to carry out their mission.
 Upon any suspicion, you are advised to call 122 and suspected cases must stay put until medical teams reach you.

-The limitation of movement and trade imports in crossing borders
+The limitation of movement and trade imports in crossing borders and airports

 Government's office working hours

 - Government institutions should comply with health guidelines issued previously by the Ministry of Health.

 - Mangers and head of government offices are authorized to determine a timeline for their offices to run and deliver services, and consider shifts in a way that doesn't slow or affect the quality of the services they deliver.